Laveen Elementary School District #59

 - Supports other classroom teachers for the purpose of assisting them in the implementation of established curriculum and/or individual student plans.

-- Prepares course objectives and outline for course of study following curriculum guidelines or requirements of state.
+- Prepares course objectives and outline for course of study following curriculum guidelines or requirements of state and school.

-- Actively engages with grade level colleagues in giving and receiving feedback on instruction, examining student work, analyzing evidence of instructional effectiveness, and sharing responsibility for student learning.
+- Engages with grade level or subject area colleagues in giving and receiving feedback on instruction, examining student work, analyzing evidence of instructional effectiveness, and sharing responsibility for student learning.

 - Seeks opportunities to share practices and learning with colleagues and to learn from them.